irmen/Pyro5/docs/source/clientcode.rst

     proxy._pyroMaxRetries = 3      # attempt to retry 3 times before raise the exception

 Be careful to use when remote functions have a side effect (e.g.: calling twice results in error)!
-See the :py:mod:`autoretry` example for more details.
+See the `autoretry example <https://github.com/irmen/Pyro5/tree/master/examples/autoretry>`_ for more details.

 .. index::
     double: reconnecting; automatic